nprapps/nprapps.github.com/_posts/2019-10-15-winter-2020-photo-internship.markdown

 * **Photography:** Depending on the news cycle, there may be opportunities to photograph DC-area assignments.
 This can mean you’d have one or two shoots in a week, or maybe just a couple shoots in a month.
 You’ll work closely with a radio or web reporter while out in the field, and a photo editor will go through your work and provide feedback for each assignment.
 There will also be a chance to work on portraiture and still lifes in our studio.

 * We also encourage each intern to create a self-directed project to work on throughout the semester.
-It can be an [Instagram series](https://www.instagram.com/p/7-IKSkuIx5/), [video](http://www.npr.org/event/music/187282451/ok-go-a-tiny-desk-concert-in-223-takes), [photo essay](http://www.npr.org/sections/parallels/2014/08/16/340412191/whos-a-citizen-the-question-dividing-the-island-of-hispaniola), [text story](http://www.npr.org/sections/alltechconsidered/2014/11/19/365220051/marine-corps-finds-it-tough-to-shut-down-sexist-facebook-groups) or anything in-between.
-You can work [independently](http://www.npr.org/sections/codeswitch/2014/01/23/211657513/what-sami-discovered-on-the-way-to-becoming-a-man-of-color) or with [another intern](http://www.npr.org/sections/thesalt/2015/08/10/426741473/healthy-eaters-strong-minds-what-school-gardens-teach-kids) or [reporter](http://www.npr.org/2013/06/23/189202775/same-sex-couple-seeks-immigration-relief-from-high-court).
+It can be an [Instagram Story](https://www.instagram.com/stories/highlights/18100985839046937/), [video](https://www.npr.org/2013/04/12/176913038/short-and-sweet-celebrating-d-c-s-cherry-blossoms-with-haiku), [photo essay](https://www.npr.org/2016/08/05/488518797/at-the-portrait-gallery-students-tell-the-stories-that-pictures-cant), [picture show story](https://www.npr.org/sections/pictureshow/2019/08/18/736843955/finding-identity-without-gender-a-queer-photographers-journey) or anything in-between.
+You can work [independently](https://www.npr.org/2019/08/11/747018934/wushu-coaches-help-chinese-students-master-literacy-and-become-a-better-person) or with [another intern](https://www.npr.org/2017/11/11/563064990/6-women-veterans-recall-their-military-service-it-was-just-the-thing-to-do) or [reporter](https://www.npr.org/2019/10/06/765716441/the-lasting-legacy-of-bob-ross-and-his-colorful-world-of-happy-accidents).

 You will be part of NPR’s intern program, which includes 40-50 interns each semester, across different departments.
 There will be coordinated training and intern-focused programming throughout the semester, which includes meeting NPR radio hosts, career development and other opportunities.
 As an intern, you will be treated as a member of the team.
 Many NPR employees are former interns and they’re always willing to help current interns.